avaneev/prvhash/README.md

 This streamed hash function produces hash values that are different to the `prvhash42` hash function.
 It is incorrect to use both of these hash function implementations on the same data set.
-While the `prvhash42` can be used as a fast hashmap/table hash, it is not so fast on large data blocks.
+While the `prvhash42` can be used as a fast table hash, it is not so fast on large data blocks.
 The `prvhash42s` can be used to create hashes of large data blocks like files.

 A proposed short name for hashes created with `prvhash42s.h` is `PRH42S-N`, where `N` is the hash length in bits (e.g. `PRH42S-256`).